corona-school/backend/common/chat/README.md

 -   `subcourse`: An array containing the IDs of the subcourses relevant to the 1:1 chat, depending on the context.
 For example, if the chat is about contacting a course instructor, it may contain the ID of the relevant subcourse.
 Similarly, if its about contacting a match partner, it may contain the ID of the relevant subcourse.
 -   `prospectSubcourse`: If the chat is initiated to contact a course participant for a specific subcourse of interest, this property contains the ID of that subcourse.
     The custom metadata allows us to add relevant information to each chat, providing essential context for the communication and enabling effective handling of different types of chats.

+## ⚙️ System Messages

+In this project, we utilize system messages to communicate important events and actions within chats.
+System messages are automated messages that provide relevant information to users during various chat interactions.
+Below are the different types of system messages used in the application:

+-   First Messages: The "First" system message is sent when a new chat conversation is initiated.
+We use it to welcome users and provide any necessary instructions for using the chat.
+-   Group Chat Type Changed: The "Group Changed" system message is sent when the type of a group chat is changed (from 'normal' to 'announcement', or other way round).
+It notifies participants about the changes and any updates related to the group chat.
+-   Chat Deactivation (Over): The "Group Over" system message is sent when a group chat or a 1:1 chat is deactivated.
+It notifies users that the chat is no longer active and provides relevant information about the deactivation.
+-   Chat Reactivation: The "Group Reactivate" and "1:1 Reactivate" system messages are sent when a deactivated chat is reactivated.
+These messages inform users that the chat is active again and can be used for communication.